 Students may waive the placement testing requirements under the following conditions:

-- Documentation of acceptable SAT or ACT scores: To be enrolled directly into first-level curriculum English or Math courses, a student must have a minimum score of 500 on the applicable (Writing and Critical Reading or Mathematics) sections of the SAT, or minimum of 18 on ACT English and 21 on ACT Reading, or minimum of 22 on ACT Mathematics.
+- Documentation of acceptable SAT or ACT scores: To be enrolled directly into first-level Curriculum English or Math courses, a student must have a minimum score of 500 on the applicable (Writing and Critical Reading or Mathematics) sections of the SAT, or a minimum of 18 on ACT English and 22 on ACT Reading, or minimum of 22 on ACT Mathematics.
 SAT and ACT examinations must have been taken within the preceding three years.

-- Results of ACCUPLACER tests taken at another institution within the preceding three years and that meet the BRCC cutoff scores will waive placement testing.
-Other assessments that can be used to determine college readiness are ASSET, Compass, PLAN, and PSAT.
-Scores required for college readiness for all assessments may be obtained in the Student Services division.
+- Results of NC-DAP tests taken at another institution within the preceding three years and that meet the BRCC cutoff scores will waive placement testing.

-- Transfer credit (grade C or better) received from a regionally accredited institution for first-level curriculum English, Math, and/or CIS 110 will be accepted in lieu of placement testing.
+- Transfer credit (grade C or better) received from a regionally accredited institution for first-level curriculum English or Math will be accepted in lieu of placement testing.
 Developmental level courses may be considered for transfer credit if taken at a North Carolina Community College.
 The student must submit an official transcript to receive transfer credit and to officially waive the need for placement testing.

 - For certificate programs without developmental prerequisites, testing may be waived based on a passing score on the NC Competency Test, Test of General Educational Development, or Iowa Test of Basic Skills.